wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 is not a flat storage structure, but instead, consists of smaller units that can be separately addressed and may share control and/or data signal, which can complicates a seemingly simple design using the flat storage abstraction.
+Besides, in these designs, the unit of compression is typically cache blocks.
+If a cache block is compressed using another block as the reference, then both blocks must be fetched and decompressed at access time.
+Both operations will incur extra latency on the read critical path, and as a result, the benefits of compression diminish.